 Regarding my trees.
 I had the cedar clipped a couple years ago, so only have a few small trees.
 I want to take the big trees out along the creek bed and have the creek sculptured.
 I did that on one farm last year and it looks so nice, now I want to do all the others.
 It’s a great tax write off, need to get it done before the law changes.
 Plus the grass grows a lot better.

-I thought this forum was put in place to pass along much needed information, give hope while, at the same time acquiring a few friendships and having a little fun while were at it.
-Not only that, it serves to help protect other mineral right owner’s of their rights as well as, a way to put Oil Co’s. on notice that we are now banning together and that they won’t be able to take advantage of us so easily, like they did for decades with “all of our ancestors” who in a lot of cases were the real one’s who were cheated the most!!
+I thought this forum was put in place to pass along much needed information, give hope while, at the same time acquiring a few friendships and having a little fun while we’re at it.
+Not only that, it serves to help protect other mineral right owners of their rights as well as a way to put Oil Cos. on notice that we are now banding together and that they won’t be able to take advantage of us so easily, like they did for decades with “all of our ancestors” who in a lot of cases were the real ones who were cheated the most!!

-If anybody here doesn’t believe that the Oil Companies aren’t conversing back and forth on what little bonus money and royalties they’ve gotten by with paying us in order, to keep the pay-out low and their bottom-line fat, think again!
-I took a little time to contact a long list of them and they all put on the same dog and pony act, giving me on the most part the same old story as if, they were the one’s “doing me a big favor” to take the minerals off my hands! lol Some, and I’m only saying, some (because, there are a few good Oil Co’s. and land men out there) weren’t smart enough to create a signature sales pitch of their own because, they mindlessly, honed in on the mineral owner’s making it sound like an urgency to sign a bad lease when in fact, what a lot of minerals owners aren’t aware of is what terms they agree on today, if a well is drilled within the timeframe, will be the same terms they are stuck with for how ever long the production of that well (or, wells) last!
+If anybody here doesn’t believe that the Oil Companies aren’t conversing back and forth on what little bonus money and royalties they’ve gotten by paying us in order to keep the payout low and their bottom line fat, think again!
+I took a little time to contact a long list of them and they all put on the same dog and pony act, giving me on the most part the same old story as if they were the ones “doing me a big favor” to take the minerals off my hands! lol Some, and I’m only saying some (because there are a few good Oil Cos. and land men out there) weren’t smart enough to create a signature sales pitch of their own because they mindlessly honed in on the mineral owners making it sound like an urgency to sign a bad lease when in fact, what a lot of mineral owners aren’t aware of is what terms they agree on today, if a well is drilled within the timeframe, will be the same terms they are stuck with for however long the production of that well (or wells) last!
 Which, in some cases could be thirty, forty years!!

-My point is, when any Oil Co., blatantly takes advantage of any mineral owner (I don’t care who it is) by giving them a mere 1/8 royalty, it is inexcusable and makes me wonder about the ethics of any company doing this especially, in today’s market when they are fully aware of any judicial ruling in Oklahoma of a royalty being no less than 3/16ths.
-It’s like anything else, they quietly prey on the one’s with little or no knowledge about the oil business and swoop in like pack of buzzards to pick the bones of their prey!
+My point is, when any Oil Co. blatantly takes advantage of any mineral owner (I don’t care who it is) by giving them a mere 1/8 royalty, it is inexcusable and makes me wonder about the ethics of any company doing this especially in today’s market when they are fully aware of any judicial ruling in Oklahoma of a royalty being no less than 3/16ths.
+It’s like anything else, they quietly prey on the ones with little or no knowledge about the oil business and swoop in like a pack of buzzards to pick the bones of their prey!